-In liturgical language, Epiphany is the revelation of God to us.
 An epiphany is a sudden realization of something, an understanding usually connected with an experience.
-It is God shining through our human living.
-This challenges us because often we do not recognize it.
-We also forget that God’s truth is available to all people.
-Christians live in the same city, in the same world, with people of other religions.
-Though they call God by different names all who seek God with a sincere heart are led to God.
-The search is unitive rather than divisive.
-As Christians, we have been reflecting on God’s revelation in Jesus during the past weeks.
-Like the Magi, having seen, may we return to ourselves “another way”, not as we came but changed by the experience.
+In liturgical language, the Epiphany is the revelation of God to us.
+It is God shining through our human experiences.
+This is a challenge because often we do not recognize this divine light.
+We don’t recognize it in Jesus Christ and we don’t recognize it in one another.
+God’s truth is available to all people.
+It is unitive rather than divisive.
+As Christians, we have been reflecting on God’s revelation in Jesus during the past twelve days.
+Like the Magi, having seen, we return to our homes “another way”, not as we came but changed by the experience.

 Lord, that I may see!

 I will be alert to the epiphanies in my own life and open to be enriched by the ways in which people sincerely express their search for God.

 They saw the child with his mother Mary, and they bowed down and worshiped him.
 Then they opened their treasures and presented him with gifts of gold, frankincense and myrrh.
 12 And having been warned in a dream not to go back to Herod, they returned to their country by another route.

 Life is a journey toward the fullness of Jesus Christ.